EU Settlement Scheme

 If you're an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
 The EEA includes the EU countries and also Iceland, Liechtenstein and Norway.
 You can also apply if you're the family member of an eligible person of Northern Ireland.

 Advice for residents

 If you are a European Union citizen, you and your family will be able to apply to get either settled or pre-settled status.
-This will mean you can continue living in the UK after December 2020.
+You must usually have started living in the UK by 31 December 2020.

 Advice for businesses and employers

-The EU Settlement Scheme allows your employees and their close family members to continue to live and work in the UK after Brexit.
+The EU Settlement Scheme allows your employees and their close family members to continue to live and work in the UK after EU Exit.